Muhammad Mafidur Rahman

-Muhammad Mafidur Rahman (Note: BBP, BSP, BUP, ndu, afwc, psc) is a retired two star air officer of Bangladesh Air Force officer and former chairman of Civil Aviation Authority, Bangladesh.
-Prior to that appointment, he was the air officer commanding at two important air bases, namely BAF Base Bangabandhu, Kurmitola, Dhaka and BAF Base Zahurul Haque, Patenga, Chattogram.
+Muhammad Mafidur Rahman (Note: BBP, BSP, BUP, ndu, afwc, psc) is a retired two star air officer of the Bangladesh Air Force and former chairman of the Civil Aviation Authority, Bangladesh.
+Prior to that appointment, he was the air officer commanding at two important air bases, namely BAF Base Bangabandhu, Kurmitola, Dhaka, and BAF Base Zahurul Haque, Patenga, Chattogram.

 Career

-Mafidur was enrolled at the Bangladesh Air Force Academy in 1983 and was commissioned in 1985 from BAF Academy in General Duties (Pilot) branch.
-At Un peacekeeping mission, he served as Military Observer in Macedonia in 1998 and as Contingent Commander of Aviation Units in DR Congo in 2005 and 2012.
-By dint of his current appointment, he is Board of Directors of Biman Bangladesh Airlines.
-He has been elected as vice-chairman of the 56th Conference of the Director General of Civil Aviation (DGCA) of Asia Pacific (APAC) region.
-In December 2022, the defence ministry has extended his service until December 2023 for the sake of public interest.
-For the 2nd time, Rahman's service has been extended from 30 December 2023 to 30 June 2024 on the same ground.
+Mafidur was enrolled at the Bangladesh Air Force Academy in 1983 and was commissioned in 1985 from the BAF Academy in the General Duties (Pilot) branch.
+On UN peacekeeping missions, he served as a military observer in Macedonia in 1998 and as contingent commander of aviation units in the DR Congo in 2005 and 2012.
+He is on the Board of Directors of Biman Bangladesh Airlines.
+He has been elected as vice-chairman of the 56th Conference of the Director General of Civil Aviation (DGCA) of the Asia Pacific (APAC) region.
+In December 2022, the defence ministry extended his service until December 2023 for the sake of public interest.
+For the 2nd time, Rahman's service was extended from 30 December 2023 to 30 June 2024 on the same ground.

-After the fall of the Sheikh Hasina led Awami League government, Rahman was charged in a corruption case.
+After the fall of the Sheikh Hasina-led Awami League government, Rahman was charged in a corruption case.

 Personal life

 He is married to Sharmin Sultana and father of twin daughters.
-His mother Amena Begum is a Ratnagarva Award winner.
-His younger brother Rear Admiral Mohammad Musa is a senior naval officer.
+His mother, Amena Begum, is a Ratnagarva Award winner.
+His younger brother, Rear Admiral Mohammad Musa, is a senior naval officer.